nmd88/machine_learning/docs/deep_learning_intro.md

 ## 1. What is Deep learning?
 Deep learning is a computer software that mimics the network of neurons in a brain.
 It is a subset of machine learning and is called deep learning because it makes use of deep neural networks.
+In deep learning, the learning phase is done through a neural network.
+A neural network is an architecture where the layers are stacked on top of each other

 ![](./images/deep_learning_architecture.png)
 Deep learning algorithms are constructed with connected layers.